What Counts as Real? Speech Restoration and Voice Quality Conversion Pose New Challenges to Deepfake Detection: Dataset

 \subsection{Corpora and Synthetic speech (TTS) sources}

 We used the paired utterances from the real M-AILABS corpus \cite{mailabs_2017} and the deepfakes from the MLAAD corpus~\cite{mlaad}.
 M-AILABS contains English audiobook recordings from LibriVox.
 The corpus includes both male and female speakers recorded in quiet conditions.
 MLAAD \cite{mlaad} contains synthetic data that is synthesised using M-AILABS as its bona fide data source.
-We selected 2,575 utterances that have matching TTS counterparts across 10 TTS systems, ensuring balanced representation across speakers and content.
-All audio was resampled to 16\,kHz for consistency with SSL model requirements.
+We selected 2,575 utterances that have matching (Text-to-Speech) TTS counterparts across 10 TTS systems, ensuring balanced representation across speakers and content.
+All audio was resampled to 16\,kHz for consistency.

 We use 10 diverse TTS architectures: FireRedTTS-2.0~\cite{zhou2025firered}, Higgs-Audio-V2~\cite{liu2025higgs}, Index-TTS-2.0~\cite{zhou2025index}, Llasa-1B~\cite{zuo2024llasa}, MiniCPM-o-2.6~\cite{openbmb2025minicpm}, Openaudio-S1-Mini~\cite{fishaudio2025openaudio}, OuteTTS~\cite{outeai2024outetts}, VoxCPM-0.5B~\cite{zhou2025voxcpm}, VoXtream~\cite{torgashov2025voxtream}, and ZipVoice~\cite{zhu2025zipvoice}.
 These architectures were selected because they were annotated with reference speaker information.
 This allowed us to select only the utterances for which the reference speaker was identical to the source speaker from the original M-AILABS corpus.
 Each TTS system synthesises the same text content as the bona fide recordings, yielding 2,575 matched utterance pairs.
 This ensures that any observed differences between bona fide and spoofed embeddings are attributable to source characteristics rather than linguistic content or speaker conversion.